Firefighter injured battling Oregon blaze

 CANYONVILLE, Ore.
 (AP) — A firefighter battling a large blaze in southwestern Oregon was injured when he was struck by rolling debris.

 Authorities say the firefighter was transported early Monday to a medical center, where he was treated and released.
-The firefighter was one of about 1,000 people battling the 11,600-acre (17.1-square mile) blaze that broke out Wednesday near Canyonville, Oregon, apparently from an illegal campfire.
+The firefighter was one of about 1,000 people battling the 11,600-acre (17.1-square mile) Mile Post 97 fire that broke out Wednesday near Canyonville, Oregon, apparently from an illegal campfire.

 Officials said the fire was growing slowly toward the south, paralleling Interstate 5.